 - Ninety percent of the roads around the village are dirt and they are in good condition most of the year.

-ABPD/ALDEA started to work in this community in July 2017, finding that the 67 percent of the children under 2 years old suffer from chronic malnutrition.
+ABPD/ALDEA started to work in this community in July 2017, and at the time we found 67 percent of the children under 2 years old suffering from chronic malnutrition.
 We expect a significant reduction in the short term through the implementation of our integrated approach:

 - Community Mobilization and Empowerment: In Progress (Began July 2017 with completion expected June 2019)